pjtinker/turbo-vumc/README.md

 * 6. Run <code>php artisan serve</code>
 * 7. Go to link localhost:8000

-Sail share
+Sail
-* I can also deploy the code to a public site via <code>sail share</code> if you'd rather not go through the local installation.
+* I can deploy the code to a public site via <code>sail share</code> if you'd rather not go through the local installation.
+* I could also share my docker-compose file and you could run in Sail locally.